fanf2/kbd/README.md

 plug.

-In my design that uses 5mm sheets for the outer sandwich, there might not be enough clearance above the USB socket, so the recess may need to be larger.
+In my design that uses 5mm sheets for the outer sandwich, there might not be enough clearance above the USB socket or Keybow reset buttons, so the recess may need to be larger.

 [Cherry MX data sheet]: https://raw.githubusercontent.com/keyboardio/keyswitch_documentation/master/datasheets/Cherry/mx_series.pdf